Watch Kieran’s Youtube video with the Glucksman gallery on early twentieth century Cork

 Conditions in Cork were difficult after the War of Independence.
 Although the 1920s saw the introduction of the first car to Cork, the Model T Ford, business was not booming in general.
 The issue of the provision of decent social housing had yet to be satisfactorily resolved.

-The report Cork, A Civic Survey revealed that in 1925, circa 80,000 people lived in Cork City and that 12,850 houses in the whole city were inhabited by 15,469 families.
-One ninth of the total population or nearly 9,000 families were still living in tenements and or on average 12 people lived in each house.
-The highest mortality rates were just north and north west of the northern channel of river in Shandon and Blackpool.
-Many died through diseases such as diphtheria, scarlatina and typhoid.
+A survey published by the Cork Town Planning Association revealed that 12,850 houses were occupied by 15,469 families.
+One-ninth of the total population, or nearly 9,000 families, were still living in tenements.
+The highest mortality rates existed in Shandon and Blackpool.
+Many died as a result diseases such as diphtheria, scarlatina and typhoid.
 The suggested improvements involved re-housing on a massive scale.
-The “Civic Survey” outlined that one fifth of the population or 16,000 would have to be re-housed and right sites would have to be found, along with the appropriate services and communications.
+Cork, A Civic Survey outlined that one-fifth of the population, or 16,000 people, would have to be re-housed.

 In the southern suburbs, the area of Turners Cross was quickly built up with Corporation housing, and as a result the area became a parish in 1927.
 Between 1928 and 1932 a new church, Christ the King, was built here.
 Another area of rapid development was nearby Ballinlough.
 It was chosen as a site for local authority housing and between 1936 and 1942, seven estates were built here.